Global Postural Re-education

 In order to maintain the effects of treatment, patients are instructed in an individually designed home exercise programme.

-The number of weekly sessions required will depend on the severity of the problem, but good improvements are generally noted after three sessions.
+The number of weekly sessions required will depend on the problem presented, but good improvements are generally noted after three sessions.

 Who Would Benefit?

-A large number of complaints can be treated.
+A large number of conditions can be treated.
 These include:

 • Lack of Flexibility